Pegadasus/AntiTelemetry-and-AI-Shielding/README.md

 # AntiTelemetry-and-AI-Shielding
-Few scripts for scanning windows machines for AI, COPILOT and telemetry, also a script to disabled safely this processes
+Few scripts for scanning windows machines for AI, COPILOT and telemetry, also a script to disabled safely this processes.

+*use the Scanner only befiore and after rebooting to confirm changes

 🛡️ Safe Telemetry & AI Controller (DEBUGGED)